seungsab/CPKL_using_Tree-GEP/README.md

 If you have any questions, please feel free to contact me: seungsab@gmail.com (Seung-Seop Jin).

 Note) These source codes are developed in MATLAB R2018b.
-They may not worked below MATLAB R2018b.
+They may not be working below MATLAB R2018b.

 Before you run the codes, you need the following MATLAB toolboxes.